sailinggalaxians/sailfishos-hadk-gui/README.md

 ## ⬇️ Installation

-In the future when this when this is ready it can be installed using:
+In the future when this is ready it can be installed using:

 ```bash
 cargo install sailfishos-hadk-gui